rackerlabs/support-how-to/CONTRIBUTING.md

            product_url: cloud-servers
            ---
 5. Write your article in Markdown.
+Markdown guidelines are at https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#lists.

 6. When you have finished writing your article, review it in the *Preview* tab.

 7. Click **Propose new change**.

-8. Create a pull request(PR).
+8. Create a pull request (PR).
 On the "Comparing changes" page, check the following settings:

     - `base fork: rackerlabs/rackspace-how-to`
     - `base: master`